-As of June 30, 2021 and December 31, 2020, the Company has authorized 17,187,676 shares of Preferred Stock (the Preferred Stock) and has designated 11,155,506 shares as Series B Convertible Preferred Stock (Series B Preferred) and 6,032,170 shares as Series C Convertible Preferred Stock (Series C Preferred).
-Since the Preferred Stock is redeemable upon a liquidation event, which is not considered to be within the Company's control, it has been classified in temporary equity on the accompanying consolidated balance sheets.
-The carrying value of the Preferred Stock is the proceeds received less issuance costs.
-Upon closing of the IPO, all outstanding shares of the Company's convertible preferred stock automatically converted into 7,066,399 shares of common stock.
+As of December 31, 2020, the Company had authorized 17,187,676 shares of Preferred Stock (the Preferred Stock) and had designated 11,155,506 shares as Series B Convertible Preferred Stock (Series B Preferred) and 6,032,170 shares as Series C Convertible Preferred Stock (Series C Preferred).
+Since the Preferred Stock was redeemable upon a liquidation event, which is not considered to be within the Company's control, it has been classified in temporary equity on the accompanying consolidated balance sheets.
+The carrying value of the Preferred Stock at December 31, 2020 is the proceeds received less issuance costs.
+Upon closing of the IPO, all outstanding shares of the Company's convertible preferred stock automatically converted into 7,066,398 shares of common stock.

-Issuances of Preferred Stock
+Issuances of preferred stock